 Aiding in the diagnosis of central nervous system infection caused by dengue virus

-Following dengue infection, the incubation period varies from 3 to 7 days and while some infections remain asymptomatic, the majority of individuals will develop classic dengue fever.
+Following dengue infection, the incubation period varies from 3 to 7 days.
+While some individuals remain asymptomatic, the majority will develop classic dengue fever.
 Symptomatic patients become acutely febrile and present with severe musculoskeletal pain, headache, retro-orbital pain, and a transient macular rash, most often observed in children.
 Fever defervescence signals disease resolution in most individuals.
 However, children and young adults remain at increased risk for progression to dengue hemorrhagic fever and dengue shock syndrome, particularly during repeat infection with a new DV serotype.

 Detection of DV nucleic acid in cerebrospinal fluid (CSF) is a marker for central nervous system infection caused by this virus.
 Importantly, the period of time that the virus can be detected in serum and CSF is brief and, therefore, molecular testing should be performed within the first week following onset of symptoms.
 After this time, serologic testing is the preferred method for diagnosis of DV infection.